nfletcher27/jupyter-ml/README.md

 # music-genres

-## We use Pandas (Anaconda -> JPNotebook) for our data visualization utilizing the sklearn library to create a graphical visualization of a decision tree
+### Used Pandas (Anaconda -> JPNotebook) for our data visualization utilizing the sklearn library to create a graphical visualization of a decision tree

 Download Anaconda